Himanshu0518/Vehicle-project/README.md

-# 🚗 Vehicle Data Intelligence System – MLOps End-to-End Project
+# 🚗 Vehicle Insurance prediction System – MLOps End-to-End Project

 This project demonstrates the **complete MLOps pipeline** for an ML model trained on vehicle-related data.
 From **data ingestion using MongoDB**, **model training**, **evaluation**, and **deployment on AWS EC2** using **Docker and GitHub Actions**, the project is structured to reflect **production-grade workflows**.